Brett Caprioni Says He’s Grateful To Lisa Vanderpump For Understanding He’s ‘A Good Guy Who Made A Mistake’

 While he was fired from Vanderpump Rules, an insider close to the situation told ET that Brett’s employment status at SUR is “still to be determined.”

-Brett was fired after one season on Vanderpump Rules after racist tweets he posted between 2011 – 2013 resurfaced online.
-Lisa initially stood by Brett and fellow newcomer Max Boyens when their past racist social media activity was were unearthed shortly before they made their debut on Vanderpump Rules earlier this year.
+Brett was fired after one season on Vanderpump Rules when racist tweets he posted between 2011 and 2013 resurfaced online.
+Lisa initially stood by Brett and fellow newcomer Max Boyens when their past social media activities were unearthed shortly before they made their debut on Vanderpump Rules earlier this year.

 At the time, Lisa told Page Six she did “not condone any of the heinous comments” made by her employees in the past, but that she feels they have both matured as adults.

-“I am glad they understand the severity of their offenses and have shown utmost remorse and contrition,” Lisa said.”Max and Brett are both appropriately ashamed of their past obnoxious teenage arrogance and casual use of unacceptable terms.”
+“I am glad they understand the severity of their offenses and have shown utmost remorse and contrition,” Lisa said.
+“Max and Brett are both appropriately ashamed of their past obnoxious teenage arrogance and casual use of unacceptable terms.”

 Lisa also defended the two during the recent Vanderpump Rules reunion when she was asked by host Andy Cohen why she didn’t fire them when the Twitter scandal broke.
-Lisa said she saw no signs of racist tendencies from either Brett or Max, and if she had they wouldn’t be working for her.
+Lisa said she saw no signs of racist tendencies from either Brett or Max, and if she had, they wouldn’t be working for her.

 In the end, it appears that it was Bravo that made the decision to fire Brett alongside Max and Vanderpump Rules veterans Stassi Schroeder and Kristen Doute.
-But in a lengthy Instagram post, Lisa noted that she recently found out some things about her castmembers that she was previously unaware of.
+But in a lengthy Instagram post, Lisa noted that she recently found out some things about the cast members that she was previously unaware of.
 Lisa did not name Brett in her post.

 View this post on Instagram